 2. The City of Coachella’s first hotel – Hotel Indigo – is right on time for Coachella Music Festival

-Hotel Indigo opens in April 2019 as the City of Coachella’s first resort, and is expected to change how travelers experience the eastern-most cities of Greater Palm Springs.
+Hotel Indigo opens in Fall 2019 as the City of Coachella’s first resort, and is expected to change how travelers experience the eastern-most cities of Greater Palm Springs.
 The 35-acre property will feature 250 casita-style guest rooms, an 11-acre grass ‘playground’ and a 10,000 square-foot party pool filled with chilled saltwater to keep swimmers cool on hot days.
 Hotel Indigo becomes the Coachella Valley’s eastern-most hotel, giving travelers much easier access to Greater Palm Springs’ unique experiences including a Red Jeep Tour through the San Andreas Fault, a Date Tour in Indio, a spa treatment at a resort in Indian Wells or dinner in Palm Desert’s El Paseo.

 3. New Andaz Palm Springs adds luxury village vibes and South American bites to downtown

-Opening April 2019 in downtown Palm Springs, the new Andaz is set to add a whole new vibe to an already buzzing neighborhood just north of downtown Palm Springs – walking distance to the Uptown Design District.
+Opening Fall 2019 in downtown Palm Springs, the new Andaz is set to add a whole new vibe to an already buzzing neighborhood just north of downtown Palm Springs – walking distance to the Uptown Design District.
 The Andaz will be made up of a collection of six buildings and will feature floor-to-ceiling windows in standard guest rooms and two new poolside experiences: an Argentinian restaurant a separate new pool bar.

 4. Never-before-seen Albert Frey house joins roster of Modernism Week 2019